 Dr. Crowley’s career began in the labor and delivery/postpartum division where she worked as a registered nurse for eight years.
 She then earned her master’s degree in nursing along with her Adult and Women’s Health Nurse Practitioner certification.
 For more than 20 years Dr. Crowley has continued to practice in this role while actively precepting nurse practitioner students.
 She is responsible for recruiting and selecting scholars, matching faculty advisors and mentors, advising, reporting, and coordinating leadership opportunities and presentations for scholars.

 She joined Regis College in 1998 in the adjunct faculty role and now serves as associate professor.
 Dr. Crowley’s passion for the nursing field led her to receive a Doctor of Nursing Practice degree and take on a leadership role as co-coordinator of the nurse practitioner (NP) program.
 Soon after that she assumed the directorship of the Doctor of Nursing Practice (DNP) program, and then she stepped into the associate dean of graduate nursing position.
-For the past year she has been functioning as the associate dean of online graduate nursing.
+For the past year she was functioning as the associate dean of online graduate nursing.